 Our geoscientifically educated group is familiar with the structure, composition and use of the deep (> 500m) subsurface of the Netherlands.
-Founded as the in-house advisor to the Ministry of Economic Affairs, the group focuses primarily on this domain in order to help implement the Mining Law.
-This concerns the exploration and production of minerals (oil, gas and mineral salt) and geothermal heat as well as subsurface storage options.
+Founded as the in-house advisor to the Ministry of Economic Affairs & Climate, the group focuses primarily on this domain in order to help implement the Mining Law and the Energy transition related to the subsurface.
+This concerns the exploration, production and storage of minerals (oil, gas and mineral salt) and geothermal heat as well as subsurface storage options

 Our experts generally have a (petroleum) geological, geophysics or physics background.
-The group's specialist knowledge and wide experience cover the:
+The group's specialist knowledge and wide experience cover these:

 This expertise is used for studies of and advice on contemporary societal themes such as choices relating to mineral and thermal heat production and storage of CO2 and other substances whereby the optimum and efficient use of the deep subsurface is key.

-Our main task is to advise the Ministry of Economic Affairs, Agriculture and Innovation (EL&I) as well as other stakeholders in the public domain (Ministry of Infrastructure and the Environment, SodM, EBN and Gasunie).
+Our main task is to advise the Ministry of Economic Affairs and Climate as well as other stakeholders in the public domain (Ministry of Infrastructure and the Environment, SodM and EBN and Gasunie).
 AGE does not work for the industry.
 Recurring projects include:

 Also research relating to: